JamieBort/Portfolio-Website/Revamp2020.md

 - [ ] [Listen to this podcast on hosting a website and make necessary notes](https://trello.com/c/QTWzA4bv/480-list-to-this-podcast-on-hosting-a-website-and-make-necessary-notes) Trello card.

-- [ ] Figure out my content for the portfolio website.
+- [ ] Figure out what content to add to the portfolio website.
 	- [ ] Review other portfolio websites to:
 		- [ ] [Explore ways to show off my skills on my portfolio website](https://trello.com/c/2oLiIllY/481-explore-ways-to-show-of-my-skills-on-my-portfolio-website) Trello card.
 		- [ ] [Decide on a layout and design for my portfolio website](https://trello.com/c/8Xdj7duH/482-decide-on-a-layout-and-design-for-my-portfolio-website) Trello card.